Measuring Oscillations with A Million Atmospheric Neutrinos: Results

-Finally, the $CP$-phase is the less constraint parameter, for which almost the entire range is allowed at $3\sigma$, and we have only a few hints from T2K~\cite{T2K:2021xwb} and NOvA~\cite{NOvA:2021nfi}.
-So far, the only atmospheric measurement that shows some sensitivity over $\delta_{CP}$ comes from Super-K~\cite{linyan_wan_2022_6694761}, which excludes values around $\delta_{CP}=\pi/5$ with a significance slightly above $2\sigma$.
+Finally, the $CP$-phase is the least constrained parameter, for which almost the entire range is allowed at $3\sigma$; T2K~\cite{T2K:2021xwb} and NOvA~\cite{NOvA:2021nfi} are the only experiments have shown some sensitivity.
+So far, the only atmospheric measurement that shows some sensitivity over $\delta_{CP}$ comes from SuperK~\cite{linyan_wan_2022_6694761}, which excludes values around $\delta_{CP}=\pi/5$ with a significance slightly above $2\sigma$.
 This parameter is the main target for the next-generation neutrino experiments.
+Using the presented atmospheric experiments, the sensitivity over some parameter values can be increased up to $99\%$ C.L.: see~\Cref{fig:dcp}.
+Still, the sensitivity is dominated by SuperK and HyperK, but IceCube and ORCA can get a $1\sigma$ significance thanks to their low-energy measurements.
+The $\delta_{CP}$ is the parameter that benefits the most from the combined analysis due to the large sample sizes from the IceCube Upgrade and ORCA constraining additionally the flux uncertainties which reduce the sensitivity to this parameter.

+Previous studies such as the ones given in Refs.~\cite{Esteban:2020cvm,Capozzi:2018ubv,deSalas:2020pgw} do not consider the correlation between systematic uncertainties as we have done in this work.
+The improved methodology, provides enhanced capacity to determine $\delta_{CP}$ and $\theta_{23}$, and has lesser effect in other parameters.
+Throughought this work the lines labelled `Combined Fit' and `Trivial $\chi^2$ Sum' name our analysis and a simplified uncorrelated work, respectively.
+The difference between these two lines showcases the impact of the correlated systematics.

-Using the presented atmospheric experiments, the sensitivity over some values parameter can be increased up to $99\%$ C.L., see~\Cref{fig:dcp}.
-Still, the sensitivity is dominated by Super-K, but IceCube and ORCA can get a $1\sigma$ significance thanks to their low energy measurements.
-The $\delta_{CP}$ is the parameter that benefits the most from the combined analysis due to the large sample sizes from the IceCube-Upgrade and ORCA constraining additionally the flux uncertainties which reduce the sensitivity to this parameter.
-The excluded region for $\delta_{CP}$ depends on its true value because it predicts very different event distributions for electron and muon samples in Super-K, and also, it modifies the cascade (and intermediate events) distribution in the case of IceCube-Upgrade (ORCA).
-Since almost the entire space is allowed, we have explored what fraction of $\delta_{CP}$ can be excluded at some confidence levels and for different true values of $\delta_{CP}$, see~\Cref{fig:dcpFract}.
-The most favorable scenario would correspond to $\delta_{CP}=0$ or $\pi$ where $50\%$ of the whole space can be excluded at $90\%$ C.L., and the $20\%$ of the space is explored with a significantly larger than $3\sigma$.
+The excluded region for $\delta_{CP}$ depends on its true value because it predicts very different event distributions for electron and muon samples in SuperK and HyperK, and also, it modifies the cascade (and intermediate events) distribution in the case of IceCube Upgrade (ORCA).
+Since almost the entire space is allowed, we have explored what fraction of $\delta_{CP}$ can be excluded at some confidence levels and for different true values of $\delta_{CP}$: see~\Cref{fig:dcpFract}.
+The most favorable scenario would correspond to $\delta_{CP}=0$ or $\pi$, where $60\%$ of the whole space can be excluded at $90\%$ C.L. and $30\%$ of the space is explored with a significantly larger than $3\sigma$.

 In~\Cref{table:1sigma}, we summarize the projected 1$\sigma$ regions for all four oscillation parameters considered free in this combined analysis and with the true values from~\Cref{table:OscPar}.